What is abuse?

 Students aren’t as involved in civics

-By Harlan Vick
+by Harlan Vick

 People often talk about politics, but do the people who the policies will actually affect know what’s happening?
 The Crimson Arrow interviewed students at IJHS, and as it turns out, virtually none of them read/watch the news or know anything about politics.